Religion in Iraq: Christianity

 Christianity was brought to Iraq in 40's AD/CE by Thomas the Apostle, Thaddaeus of Edessa and his pupils Aggagi and Mari.
 Thomas and Thaddeus belonged to the twelve Apostles.
 Iraq's indigenous Assyrian people represent roughly 3% of the population (earlier CIA Factbook), mostly living in Northern Iraq, concentrated in the Ninewa and Dahuk governorates.

-In 1950 Christians may have numbered 10-12% of the population of 5.0 million.
-They were 8% or 1.4 million in a population of 16.3 million in 1987 and 1.5 million in 2003 of 26 million.
-Emigration has been high since the 1970s.
-In 2002, the Christian population in Iraq numbered 1.2–2.1 million.
-There is also a significant population of Armenian Christians in Iraq who had fled Turkey during the Armenian genocide.

-Since the 2003 Iraq War began, there has been no official census, but in 2022, local leaders suggest that there were 150,000 Christians in 2022;

-however, other estimates suggested that there were 295,000 Catholics alone.
-The post-2003 war have displaced much of the Assyrian community from their homeland as a result of ethnic and religious persecution at the hands of Islamic extremists.
+Iraq's Christian population declined substantially during the late 20th and early 21st centuries, particularly following the 2003 Iraq War and subsequent violence and displacement.
+According to Christian leaders and other sources cited by the U.S. Department of State in 2023, fewer than 150,000 Christians remained in Iraq, compared with an estimated 1.5 million before 2003.
+Approximately 67% were Chaldean Catholics and nearly 20% belonged to the Assyrian Church of the East; Armenian community leaders estimated approximately 12,000 Armenian Christians remained in the country.

 Assyrians in Iraq are divided into five church bodies: